Austin, TX

 Use of Data to Inform Decision Making

-• EMCOT utilizes several data metrics to collect and analyze key program information, such as staffing needs to cover calls, training topics to support community needs, referrals, and language access.
-These metrics include:
+- EMCOT uses several data metrics to collect and analyze key program information, such as staffing needs to cover calls, training topics to support community needs, referrals, and language access.
+These metrics include the following:

-• Demographic information of the caller, such as race and ethnicity, gender, and language spoken; and
+- Demographic information of the caller, such as race and ethnicity, gender, and language spoken

 Safety and Wellness

-• EMCOT clinicians receive 400 hours of extensive, on-the-job training that helps them ensure the safety of themselves and community members when responding to people in a crisis.
+- EMCOT clinicians receive 400 hours (equivalent to 2.5 weeks) of extensive, on-the-job training that helps them ensure their own safety and that of community members when responding to people in a crisis.

-• EMCOT is committed to providing trauma informed, culturally responsive, and equitable services.
-The EMCOT responder team is comprised of a diverse staff to meet the needs of the community that it services.
+- EMCOT is committed to providing trauma-informed, culturally responsive, and equitable services.
+The EMCOT responder team comprises a diverse staff to meet the needs of the community that it services.

 Financial Sustainability

-• Medicaid waivers helped support the original launch of the EMCOT program in Austin in 2013, which was funded as part of a 1115 Medicaid Waiver.
-Due to a change in the requirements of Texas’ waiver in 2017, EMCOT was no longer eligible for funding, and the City of Austin and Travis County assumed funding responsibility for the EMCOT program to sustain services.
+- Medicaid waivers helped support the original launch of the EMCOT program in Austin in 2013, which was funded as part of a 1115 Medicaid Waiver.
+Due to a change in the requirements of Texas’s waiver in 2017, EMCOT became ineligible for funding, and the City of Austin and Travis County assumed funding responsibility for the EMCOT program to sustain services.

-• Data demonstrating the positive impact of the pilot program—including outcomes related to the number of clients served, diversions from incarceration, emergency room transports and admissions, and involuntary psychiatric commitments—greatly impacted EMCOT’s ability to secure local and county funding, which now fully supports the program.
+- Data demonstrating the positive impact of the pilot program—including outcomes related to the number of clients served and diversions from incarceration, emergency room transports/admissions, and involuntary psychiatric commitments—greatly impacted EMCOT’s ability to secure local and county funding, which now fully supports the program.

 Legislative Strategies